Menu

 Every engineering team I've walked into falls somewhere on a three-stage arc.
 Fragile.
 Stable.
 Productive.
 The names are simple.
 The journey between them is not.

-Most founders and engineering leaders intuitively know which stage they're in.
+Most founders intuitively know which stage their team is in.
 They just don't have a framework for what to do about it.
-So they default to the same playbook every time: "We need to hire more senior engineers."
-And then they're surprised when the new senior engineers inherit the same structural problems and produce the same results, just at a higher salary.
+So they default to the same playbook every time: "We need to hire a senior engineer."
+And then they're surprised when the new senior engineer inherits the same structural problems and produces the same results, just at a higher salary.

 The problem is almost never the people.
 The problem is the operating system the people are running on.